Ketel Marte

 Ketel Ricardo Marte Valdez (born October 12, 1993) is a Dominican professional baseball second baseman for the Arizona Diamondbacks of Major League Baseball (MLB).
-He previously played for the Seattle Mariners.
+He has previously played in MLB for the Seattle Mariners.
 Marte made his MLB debut with the Mariners in 2015, and was traded to the Diamondbacks during the 2016–17 offseason.
-Marte was an All Star in 2019.
+Marte has been named the starting second baseman for the 2019, 2024 and 2025 All-Star Games.
+In 2023, he won NLCS MVP en route to Arizona's first pennant since 2001.